MetaBarj0/environments/msys2/README.md

 Many configuration files and folders are hidden (prefixed by '.') that is why those items may at first look empty.

+## Starting your system

+msys2 comes with several flavors.
+The choive is yours regarding the flavor you want to work with.
+For instance, if you plan to use the LLVM toolchain rather than the MingW one, you can start your msys2 instance using the `clang64.exe` program rather than the `mingw64.exe` program.

 ### Nomenclatura

 Some configuration folders contain a `$HOME` folder.
 This is a placeholder that must be replaced